 Of course, we also pursue knowledge for its own sake, so you will also find groups that study the properties of prime numbers, dark matter and galaxy formation, the history of extinctions on Earth, and the meaning of time.
 Government agencies and foundations such as the National Science Foundation, NASA, The State of California, Research Corporation, and others fund our research.
 We are committed broadly to the scientific enterprise, one of the greatest ongoing human achievements, while ensuring that all of our students, regardless of socioeconomic status, ethnicity, gender, or sexual orientation have the opportunity to join the scientific field of their choice.

 The research we undertake greatly informs our teaching and ensures that students are up-to-date in the latest knowledge and techniques within their fields of study.
-When they complete a program of study from the College of Science, students will be ready to take the next steps in their careers, whether in industry research labs, K-12 classrooms, or advanced graduate programs.
+When they complete a program of study from the College of Science, students are ready to take the next steps in their careers, whether in industry research labs, K-12 classrooms, or advanced graduate programs.
 I encourage you to browse our department web pages and learn about the wide range of programs and research opportunities.

 I believe in communicating all of the exciting events, opportunities, and results coming out of the College of Science.
 You can follow me on Facebook or twitter, or register here to be added to our college mailing list.
 I look forward to hearing from you.